FrozenNode/Laravel-Administrator/readme.md

 - Renamed 'permission_check' and 'auth_check' to the uniform 'permission'
 - Renamed 'global_per_page' to 'global_rows_per_page'
 - The $edit property is now the 'edit_fields' option in the model config
+- The $filters property is now the 'filters' option in the model config
+- The $sortOptions property is now the 'sort' option in the model config
 - The $expand property is now the 'form_width' option in the model config
+- The create_link() method is now the 'link' option in the model config
 - Removed the before_delete() method.
 This can be handled by using the "eloquent.delete: {{classname}}" event
 - Migrated from the old string-based jQuery template engine to the faster, smarter Knockout comment bindings
 - Bugfix: BelongsTo filter no longer does a LIKE search (since it's an explicit key)